n-boudaya/repo-burst/dev-notes/dataset_prep.md

-1. Clone the git repository you want to analyze.
+1. Clone the git repository you want to analyze to a folder outside of repo-burst.
 2. Write the names of all commits you want to analyze into a text file in the directory of the repository.
 Each name has to go on a new line.
-If you want to analyze all tagged commits of a repository, proceed with the next step.
+To do that for all tagged commits of a repository, proceed with the next step.
 If you want to prepare a different set of commits, prepare that text file and proceed to step 6
 3. Open a powershell in the repository directory.
 4. Now type 'git tag | Out-File -FilePath "[OUTPUT DIRECTORY AND FILENAME].txt"' (e.g. 'git tag | Out-File -FilePath "C:\output.txt')
 5. That output file contains the names of all tags in the repository.
 If you only want to analyze some of those tags, delete all the other lines.
 Make sure there are no gaps between lines and that each tag name is in its own, new line.
 Also make sure, that the commits are in chronological order, or in the order you want them in.